Modern Folk Tunes

 Folk tunes composed by Alison Rowley

-Phoebe’s Waltz was written by Alison in August 2019.
+Phoebe’s Waltz was written in August 2019.

-The Heron was written while Alison was in the Cotswolds for the EAC summer school in July 2011.
+The Heron was written while I was in the Cotswolds for the EAC summer school in July 2011.
 The course takes place in a beautiful, peaceful valley, and herons can often be seen visiting the nearby fish ponds.
-You can also buy a short violin trio arrangement, featuring solo violin and two easy accompaniment parts – please contact Alison for more information.
+You can also buy a short violin trio arrangement, featuring solo violin and two easy accompaniment parts – please contact me for more information.
 This tune was also adapted for Alison’s ‘Arena Overture’ (2013).

 No More Highlanders was written in July 2019 as an alternative to Athol Highlander’s!